antonmi/Strom/README.md

   stream2: ["a", "b", "c"]
 }
 ```
-Flow can be empty - `%{}`.
+A flow can be empty - `%{}`.

 A source adds a new stream to flow.
-A sink runs the stream of given name and removes it from flow.
+A sink runs the stream of the given name and removes it from the flow.

 A mixer mixes several streams into one.
 A splitter does the opposite.